hugesuccess/blinky/README.md

 ## Installation

-This server is based on the circuit schematic as diagramed (here)[http://node-ardx.org/exercises/1].
+This server is based on the circuit schematic as diagramed [here][http://node-ardx.org/exercises/1].

-Clone the repo.
+Once you have built your ciruit clone the repo.

 To start the server just use: